sisl/juliaplots.sty/README.md

 # juliaplots.sty

 This package makes it easy to integrate Julia code and plots into latex documents.
-It sits on top of [pythontex](https://www.ctan.org/pkg/pythontex?lang=en), which comes bundled with TexLive and MikTeX.
+It sits on top of [pythontex](https://www.ctan.org/pkg/pythontex?lang=en) (version 0.17 or later), which comes bundled with TexLive and MikTeX.
 Python must be installed along with the other dependencies of pythontex (e.g., pygments).

 To install this package, just download [juliaplots.sty](https://github.com/sisl/juliaplots.sty/raw/master/juliaplots.sty) file and place it in the directory of your document.